greenwyrt/plover2CAT/user_manual.md

 Check "Lock Cursor at End" and "Capture All Steno Input" to only write to end of document and to still write even when editor window is not in focus.
 By default, writing is inserted into any part of text, and only when window is in focus.

+## Styling and Page Formatting

+Plover2CAT comes with preset styles and page formatting.
+These controls are located in the toolbox dock.
+Users can see the style of the current paragraph in `Current Paragraph Style`.
+Switching styles is done by selecting a different style from the drop down.
+It is also possible to switch among the first 10 styles using `Ctrl + {0,9}`.
+An example to switch style after new paragraph is `end\nQ.{#control(2)}` when the styles in the style selector are `Normal, Question, Answer, Paren`.
+Writing this stroke will add the string `end` to the present paragraph, create a new line, inserts `Q.`, and then the `Ctrl+2` emitted by Plover causes the editor to apply the 3rd style, `Answer`.

+Users can change font, style, alignment and other properties for each paragraph and then pressing `Modify Style` to confirm.
+The changes will be applied to the whole document for all paragraphs using the style.
+See [style settings](#style-settings) for an explanation of the controls.

+Page dimensions and margins can be changed under the `Page  Format` pane.
+Options such as `maximum characters per line`, `max lines per page`, `line numbering` and `line timestamps` can be enabled and set for the export formats that support them.
+(See table in [export formats](#export-formats))

 ## Opening Audiovisual Files

 Select an audio file on the computer by Audio --> Open Audio (`Ctrl + Shift + O`).
 When audio is playing, steno strokes will be timestamped with the audio time.
 Open the "Paragraph Properties Editor" in the Toolbox pane to see the timestamps associated with each paragraph.